stephenshank/alignment.js/README.md

 Start the development server:

 ```
-yarn start
+yarn develop
 ```

-Visit `localhost:8000` in a browser (will read from environment variable `$PORT`).

-Note that this starts `webpack` in watch mode; refresh to observe changes.
+`webpack-dev-server` will determine a port, open your default browser, and refresh upon changes.

 ## Deployment